nmachine-io/doc-site/docs/prebuilt-models/suppliers/kamafile-suppliers.md

 :::note Several Kamafile Suppliers are Singletons
 A Supplier is considered a singleton when it can be used without any configuration, i.e without a descriptor.
-The models that invoke such suppliers use **[the `get::kind::` shorthand](/)** in conjunction with the **[the `->` shorthand](/model-mechanics/computation#the-get-shorthands----)**.
+Models that invoke such suppliers use **[the `get::kind::` shorthand](/)** in conjunction with the **[the `->` shorthand](/model-mechanics/computation#the-get-shorthands----)**.
 :::